shambhavicodes/Loong/sft/README.md

 Typically, data processing requires more than 30 minutes, so you might need to increase the `ddp_timeout` setting in the YAML configuration.

+Check `multi_gpus/` if you want to run over multiple gpus over slurm.

 Most of code is copied from [here](https://github.com/axolotl-ai-cloud/axolotl)